Not into tourists, souvenir shops and inflated prices? Then Cetara, a UNESCO World Heritage Site, is the Amalfi coast town for you.

 Even without the views these stairway "caves' offer enchanting cameos of life in Cetara: children play on landings, housewives chat away.
-Sometimes, as I stop to catch my breath, an elderly resident, nearly twice my age, will sail past me, carrying shopping bags galore.
+Sometimes, as I stop to catch my breath, an elderly resident will effortlessly sail past me, carrying shopping bags galore.

 There are a couple of historical attractions too, these are the main ones: